 Planters are designed to operate within a speed range of 2 to 8 mph (3.2 - 12.8 kph).
-See "Rate Charts".
+See "Rate Charts" on page <MP>.
 Variations in ground speed produce variations in rates.
 Finger pickup seed meter populations tend to be disproportionately higher at high ground speeds.